ivucicev/toodoom/README.md

 - Node.js 20+
 - npm 10+
 - Angular CLI 19 (`npm install -g @angular/cli`)
-- A running PocketBase instance (local binary or Docker).
+- PocketBase 0.30+ — download the binary into `server/pocketbase` so you can run it locally.
 The default config expects the API to be reachable at `http://127.0.0.1:8090`.

 ### Install